painvision/BeeTuxMacro/README.md

 # Configuration
 Edit file `~/BeeTuxMacro/config.sh` using your favourite text editor

-# Macro setup:
+# Setup
-You should have ydotoold running in a background so macro could interact as your keyboard.
-Better way to launch ydotool daemon is:
+You should have ydotoold running in a background, so macro could interact with your keyboard.
+Best way to launch ydotool daemon is by running this command:
 ```
 sudo /usr/bin/ydotoold --socket-path="/run/user/1000/.ydotool_socket" --socket-own="1000:1000"
 ```
+> [!TIP]
-You can add it to your autostart, as its very lightweight
+> You can add it to your autostart because of its 4 MB of RAM usage

 Once ydotoold is running, you can start macroing.
 Following command is for toggling macro on/off
 ```